Gain access to personalized product screening, the best pricing, rewards, and more!

 Mix and apply the product with a handheld pump sprayer or backpack sprayer.

-Fill the sprayer with half the amount of water, add correct rate of Celsius WG Herbicide, then pour in the remaining half of water.
+Fill the sprayer with half the amount of water, add the correct rate of Celsius WG Herbicide, and then pour in the remaining half of the water.
 Close the spray tank lid and shake until well-mixed.

 Step 2: Apply Celsius WG on Carpetgrass

-Because of the weeds persistence, a repeated application may be necessary about 2 to 4 weeks after first application.
+Because the weeds persist, a repeated application may be necessary about 2 to 4 weeks after the first application.

 However, do not exceed 0.17 oz (4.8 g) of Celsius WG Herbicide per 1000 sq. ft. in a calendar year.